SteveSmith16384/VoxFileParser/readme.md

 ## Notes
 * Any "rotation" settings are ignored.
-* The following chunk types are ignored: rOBJ, rCAM, NOTE
 * Magicavoxel treats the Z axis as up/down.

 ## Licence
 MIT Licence.
-See included files.
+See included LICENCE file.

 ## Credits